-Two helmet-mounted configurations provided the best video – acknowledging the need for some wire management of course, with the WiFi link and live view feature proving their value every step of the way.
+Two helmet-mounted configurations provided the best video, acknowledging the need for some wire management, with the WiFi link and live view feature proving their value every step of the way.

-Bottom line – although not without issues, all identified above, our experience with the C5 single channel system indicates that it is all it claims to be – with the potential to satisfy a lot of users across a broad spectrum of applications.
+Bottom line: Although not without previously identified issues, our experience with the C5 single-channel system indicates that it is all it claims to be – with the potential to satisfy a lot of users across a broad spectrum of applications.

-And no, so far, we have not experienced the intermittent low temperature issues that we still get every year with the K1 systems when temperatures drop to 5C and below…
+And no, so far we have not experienced the intermittent low temperature issues that we still have every year with the K1 systems when temperatures drop to 5C and below.

 Finally, we know Innovv, particularly the C5 team, is listening to users and working to refine the C5 product.